danielaparker/jsoncons/README.md

 Release 0.43
 ------------

+This release is fully backwards compatible with 0.4*, and backwards compatible back to 0.32 apart from the two name changes in 0.41

+Bug fixes

+- When reading the escaped characters "\b", "\f", "\r" and "\t", json_reader was replacing them with the linefeed character, this has been fixed.

+Performance enhancements

 - json_reader now estimates the minimum capacity for arrays and objects, and reports that information for the begin_array and begin_object events.
 This greatly reduces reallocation.

 Release 0.42